Punicious Punography

 How many Zen masters does it take to change a light bulb?
 Two; one to change the bulb and one not to change it.

-How many Klingons does it take to change a lightbulb?
+How many Klingons does it take to change a light bulb?
 None; Klingons aren’t afraid of the dark.

 How many Vulcans does it take to change a light bulb?
 Approximately 1.00000000000000000000000.